Distance: 50 miles

 I returned to Maryland along the easy-graded Capital Crescent Trail (parallel to the C&O Canal Towpath until you approach Maryland).
 Catching the Southern end from Georgetown, I followed the Capital Crescent Trail to the Northern end into the heart of Bethesda.

 Bethesda seemed more desolate than DC; even fewer cars and people.
 Most people were wearing masks.
 Most businesses were closed.
-Many restaurants are able to tread water by offering delivery or curbside pickup, but that didn’t working too well.
+Many restaurants are able to tread water by offering delivery or curbside pickup, but that didn’t seem to be working too well.
 In fact, there was evidence that some businesses had shut-down permanently as they will not be able to endure the shut-down.

 Bethesda happens to be the headquarters of the National Institutes of Health.
 Perhaps the residents are the “most responsible” in the country and not taking any risks going outside.
 Maybe they are minimizing the risks of contaminating others since they work with infectious diseases and/or patients with weak immune systems.
 Either way, Bethesda was a ghost town.

 The Bethesda Trolley Trail leads North out of Bethesda and I followed it North to Rockville.
 The Trolley Trail is a little more ambiguous as it ends abruptly around Edson Lane.
 However the trail is an important almost complete trail connection to Rockville and the rest of the county.

 Along the Bethesda Trolley Trail was the final surreal scene crossing the bridge over the Capital Beltway (I-495).
 It was the beginning of rush hour and nearly zero cars were on the road.
 DC doesn’t have the worst traffic, but it’s normally pretty bad by 4pm.
 This would never happen if things were “back to normal”.
 On the other hand, look how clear the sky is without all of the pollution.